-· Minimum estimated initial fees \$ excluding GST \$ including GST • The applicant will be charged for the amount that the council est imates it would cost for the application
+Minimum estimated initial fees \$ excluding GST \$ including GST

-- The applicant will be charged for the amount that the council estimates it would cost for the application to be heard and decided if the request for independent commissioner(s) had not been made; and - a.
+- In cases where only the applicant requests independent commissioner(s), all the costs for the application to be heard and decided will be charged to the applicant. - In cases where one or more submitters requests independent commissioner(s), the council will charge as follows: - The applicant will be charged for the amount that the council estimates it would cost for the application to be heard and decided if the request for independent commissioner(s) had not been made; and - a.
 The requesting submitters will be charged equal shares of any amount by which the cost of the application being heard and decided in accordance with the request exceeds the amount payable by the applicant outlined in a) above. - Notwithstanding the above, in cases where the applicant and any submitter(s) request independent commissioner(s) all the costs for the application to be heard and decided will be charged to the applicant.